RyanMKrol/noodle-dynamo/README.md

 ```
 {
   "accessKeyId": "an access ID!",
-  "secretAccessKey": "a secrete access key!"
+  "secretAccessKey": "a secret access key!"
 }

 ```